yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 ## Reproducing Results
 We made necessary changes on top of [NeurVPS](https://github.com/zhou13/neurvps) to fit our design.
-Many thanks to Yichao Zhou for releasing the code!
+Many thanks to Yichao Zhou for releasing the code.

 ### Installation
 Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (or [anaconda](https://www.anaconda.com/distribution/)) before executing the following commands.
 Our code has been tested with miniconda/3.9, CUDA/10.2 and devtoolset/6.